nhsexperience/nhs-experience/docs/nhs-proxy/proxy-mvp/index.md

 ### proxy.request.confirm
 - Required by GP staff to be able to update that request has been process

+### proxy.view
+- View fully details of the proxy request

+### user.roles.view
+- Views list of assigned roles / access - ie the assigned access that happened due to the proxy request (and if it is still active)

 *note: GP staff need to be logged in?*

 ## Processing / Validation